arkku/dotfiles/README.md

 * <kbd>Ctrl</kbd>-<kbd>\_</kbd> – in insert mode, open a prompt for an expression, and insert the result (e.g., `0x10 * 2` inserts `32`, `$HOME`
   inserts the home directory path, etc.)

+##### Unimpaired-style Bindings

+Some additional bindings in the style of the "unimpaired" plugin:

 * `[oa` / `]oa` – turn auto-formatting (`formatoptions+=a`) on/off
 * `[ot` / `]ot` – turn text formatting (`formatoptions+=t`) on/off